Xunzi (philosopher): Human nature – xing

-Both Mencius and Xunzi believed in human nature and both believed it was possible to become better, but some people refused it.
-Mencius saw Xing as more related to an ideal state and Xunzi saw it more as a starting state.
+Both Mencius and Xunzi believed in human nature and both believed that it was possible to become better, but some people refused to do so.
+Mencius saw Xing as an ideal state, while Xunzi saw it as a starting state.

-Even though Mencius had already died when the book was written, the chapter is written like a conversation between the two philosophers.
-Xunzi's ideas about becoming a good person were more complex than Mencius's.
-He believed that people needed to change their nature, not just give up on it.
+Though Mencius had already died when the book was written, the chapter is written like a conversation between the two philosophers.
+Xunzi’s approach to moral self-cultivation was more complex than Mencius’s: since he saw human nature as inherently detestable, it could not be overcome, only transformed.
 Some people thought Xunzi's ideas were strange, but new discoveries suggest that it might have actually been Mencius who had unusual ideas about human nature.

-The chapter is called "Human Nature is Evil," but that's not the whole story.
-Xunzi thought that people could improve themselves by learning good habits and manners, which he called "artifice." (偽) He believed that people needed to transform their nature to become good.
+Xunzi also thought that people could improve themselves by learning good habits and manners, which he called "artifice." (偽) He believed that people needed to transform their nature to become good.
 This could be done by learning from a teacher and following rituals and morals.

-Even though some people doubt if the chapter is real, it's an important part of Xunzi's philosophy.
-People still talk about it today and think about the differences between Xunzi and Mencius's ideas about human nature and how to become a better person.

 Xunzi only stated that the "heart" can observe reason, that is, it can distinguish between right and wrong, good and evil, but it is not the source of value.
-So where does the standard come from?
 According to Xunzi's theory of evil human nature, morality will ultimately become a tool of external value used to maintain social stability and appeal to authoritarianism.
 Mencius' theory of good human nature, on the other hand, states that humans are inherently good and we have an internal value foundation (the Four Beginnings).

+Xunzi contended that the quiescent heart allows thought to extend over unbounded distance.
+The usage of a "thousand miles" (thousand li) conveying a long distance in Chinese idiomatic expressions can be traced to Xunzi's usage.